tpietruszka/rate_limited/README.md

 ### Creating a Runner
 The following arguments are required:
-- `function` - the function to be called
+- `function` - the callable of the API client
 - `resources` - a list of `Resource` objects, describing the rate limits you have (see examples below)

 Important optional arguments: